Hero Background Image

 Conveyancers specialise in property law.
 To do so, they must have completed a minimum of two years' study at tertiary level in this area and have had at least two years worth of supervised practical experience in conveyancing before they can apply for a conveyancing licence.

 They must also undertake ongoing professional development each year to retain that licence.
-However, the specific requirements may vary, depending on each state's or territory's conveyancing Act
+However, the specific requirements may vary, depending on each state's or territory's conveyancing regulations.

 Should you DIY your conveyancing?

-If you are comfortable dealing with government departments, banks, legal documents and legal terminology, have the time needed and are on a tight budget, you could do the legal work yourself by using one of the DIY conveyancing kits available online for states such as New South Wales, Victoria and Queensland
+If you are comfortable dealing with government departments, banks, legal documents and legal terminology, have the time needed and are on a tight budget, you could do the legal work yourself by using one of the DIY conveyancing kits available online for states such as New South Wales, Victoria and Queensland.
+These can cost between $80 and $150.

 "Conveyancing is highly technical and specialised - it requires knowledge of all the relevant administrative procedures and legal documents that need to be lodged."